dobaos/dobaos/README.md

 ### broadcasts

 There is messages broadcasted to `bcast_channel` on incoming datapoint values or when `set value` method was successfully called.
 Message format is the same as for getValue response.

+Also, on server item change(e.g. programming mode button or bus connect/disconnect), message with `server item` as a method is broadcasted.

 ## Client libraries